 Pets are terrific companions.
-But you’re probably allergic to them.
-And that’s a good reason to learn how to get rid of pet dander.
+But you’re probably allergic to them and are always wondering how to get rid of allergies, something I won’t deal with here.
+And, that’s a good reason to learn how to get rid of pet dander.
 As a pet lover, you can’t imagine living petless.
-But most doctors would say to just get rid of your pet if you’re allergic to dog or cat dander.
+But most doctors would say to just get rid of your pet if you’re allergic to animal dander, to dog or cat dander.

 So, is that an idea you’d consider?
 Do you really want to give your pup away?
 No?
 Worry not.
 Living petless isn’t the only pet dander elimination strategy.
 In this post, you’ll learn how to eradicate pet dander without having to quit loving your adorable pooch.